elastic/elasticsearch-net/docs/5.0-breaking-changes/elasticsearch-net-breaking-changes.md

 ## Rename of API related methods

-Impact low, these have been renamed to match their Methid name equivalents
+Impact low, these have been renamed to match their Method name equivalents

 **public method Elasticsearch.Net.ElasticLowLevelClient.CatNodeattrs&lt;T&gt;** *Declaration changed (Breaking)*